NewsDec | 9 | 2022

 Sean M. Healey & AMG Center for ALS at Mass General awards fourth annual Healey Center International Prize for Innovation in ALS to the CENTAUR Trial Team

-The Sean M. Healey & AMG Center for ALS at Massachusetts General Hospital awarded the fourth annual Healey Center International Prize for Innovation in ALS to the team that brought innovation, rapid development, and efficacy in Phase 2 clinical trials that led to the FDA approval of Relyvrio as a new treatment for ALS.
+The Sean M. Healey & AMG Center for ALS at Massachusetts General Hospital awarded the fourth annual Sean M. Healey International Prize for Innovation in ALS to the team that brought innovation, rapid development, and efficacy in Phase 2 clinical trials that led to the FDA approval of Relyvrio as a new treatment for ALS.

 The recipients include: